 We spend the night at Ostello Sigerico, a friendly pilgrims’ hostel from the 13th century where we are treated to a delicious homemade Italian meal by our local host Franco and his family.

 The next day our eyes and limbs are all set to reach San Gimignano, arguably the most beautiful hill town in Tuscany and a UNESCO World Heritage site worthy of the nickname ‘Medieval Manhattan’ for the 14 towers that adorn its skyline.

 Though the route was shorter than the earlier day but more diverse in appeal – we pass through freshly overturned fields with earthy fragrance, golden-yellowish vineyards where most grapes have been harvested, dry sunflower fields, long avenues of cypresses, rolling hills, lush green forests which have started flaunting fall colours.
-In mid-afternoon, a view of San Gimignano’s famous spires peek through the trees, and soon we join a road filled with cyclists in bright outfits.
+In mid-afternoon, a view of San Gimignano’s famous spires peeks through the trees, and soon we join a road filled with cyclists in bright outfits.

 After settling down in our 3-star centrally-located Hotel La Cisterna, we set out to explore the UNESCO city of 100 towers.
 Our guided tour of the town starts with climbing up the tallest tower of the “Medieval Manhattan” – the Torre Grossa.
 I travel back in time looking at the panoramic view of the sky-piercing stone towers, and narrow cobbled-stone streets surrounded by an expansive countryside filled with vineyards.
 Suddenly I am jolted back into reality when Erica narrates the history of the town,

 The patrician families who controlled the town built around 72 tower-houses as symbols of their wealth and power.
 Although only 14 have survived, San Gimignano still has that feudal atmospheric vibe.